 For Biotech VCs, Anticipation And Adjustments In The Age Of Earn-Outs

-For biotech companies and their backers, the structured acquisition -- with contingent payments that stretch well beyond the close of the sale -- is practically the only exit available and, everyone agrees, a permanent part of the landscape.
-While it's certainly a buyer's market, the sellers have begun to adopt strategies and rules to help boost returns.
-Are they working?
+The structured acquisition -- with contingent payments that stretch well beyond the close of the sale – is a permanent part of the biotech investor landscape.
+While it's certainly a buyer's market, the sellers have been adapting to help boost returns.
+Are their strategies working?

 You may also be interested in...

 The IPO drumbeat for drug companies is slow but steady, with valuations looking a bit stronger than 2011.
 But insider participation, haircuts and dilution are still the order of the day.

 Japanese pharma Dainippon will gain two clinical-stage novel drugs targeting cancer stem cells and a drug-discovery platform with the acquisition of Boston Biomedical for $200 million upfront and substantial milestones.